DavidoTek/linux-install-atlauncher/README.md

 ### Update / Uninstall
 To update/uninstall ATLauncher, right click on ATLauncher and select update or uninstall.
 ATLauncher will be removed including all saves (worlds, screenshots, texturepacks, ...).

+## Dependencies
+Dependencies are **Java 8**, `wget`, `unzip` and `zenity`.
+They should be preinstalled on most modern Linux distributions.
+If not, the installer tries to install them automatically.
+Note: If you have multiple Java versions installed, you might need to change the Java Path in the ATLauncher settings.

 ## Troubleshooting / FAQ